Clear Cache, Cookies and History in Chrome

 • When I fill out a form, Chrome still provides auto-complete suggestions

-Make sure that in step #3 you went to the Advanced tab and ensured that the Autofill form data checkbox was ticked.
+Make sure that in step #3 you ensured that the Autofill form data checkbox was ticked.

 More guides and help for Chrome